 Topics focus on the theoretical problems of various kinds of writing.
 Representative topics: Narrative; Gothic; Sentimentality.
 May repeat for credit with different content.
+Topics vary by offering; periodic offering at intervals that may exceed four years.
 Pre/co-requisite: Three hours in English courses numbered ENGS 005 - ENGS 096; minimum Sophomore standing.

 Dates: May 24 - June 18, 2021 Cross listed with ENGS 281 OL1 and ENGS 360 OL1